cs50nestm/cs50labs/variables/README.md

 age = age + 1;
 ```

-A shorcut we can take is to declare and initialize a variable in one line of code like this:
+A shortcut we can take is to declare and initialize a variable in one line of code like this:

 ```c
 int age = 18;